-Table 1 provides a detailed and comprehensive comparison of the CSE provisions of the House-passed and Senate Finance Committee reported versions of H.R.
-4 (the welfare reauthorization bill) with current law.
+Table 1 provides a detailed and comprehensive comparison of the CSE provisions of S. 667 as reported by the Senate Finance Committee and H.R.
+240 as approved by the House Ways and Means Subcommittee on Human Resources with current law.
 The table specifies the section number in each of the bills in which the provision is found.